Minconsult

 Minconsult is a private limited engineering consultancy in Malaysia.
-Founded in 1962, the company specialises in multi-disciplinary engineering and project management.
+Established in 1962, the company specializes in multi-disciplinary engineering and project management.
 Capable of providing a wide range of engineering consultancy services in the civil & structural, mechanical, electrical, petrochemical and environmental fields.
 Minconsult have since established foreign offices in Pakistan, Australia, Kazakshtan and Bangladesh.

-Minconsult is known for their major involvement in the Malaysian energy industry having designed a good percentage of power plants constructed in Malaysia.
+Minconsult is known for their major involvement in the Malaysian energy industry; they have designed a good percentage of power plants constructed in Malaysia.